zeroInterest/zeroInterest.github.io/_posts/money-and-the-ascent-of-bitcoin/2021-09-05-money-and-the-ascent-of-bitcoin.md

 Recently, Taleb has argued that Bitcoin can never be a store of value, since its fundamental value is 0.
 In the next subsection we address this criticism.

-## From Irrationality to Fundamental Value: The importance of becoming a store of value
+## Against Taleb's argument of Bitcoin's impossibility to become a store of value

 In the summer of 2021, Nassim Taleb published a short article entitled [Bitcoin, currencies, and fragility](https://www.tandfonline.com/doi/full/10.1080/14697688.2021.1952702), in which one of his arguments is that the value of Bitcoin is exactly 0 and, therefore, Bitcoin cannot be a store of value.